albanobel/Deconvolution-for-ST-in-Cardiorenal-Disease/README.md

 Packages Seurat 4.3.0, SeuratDisk 0.0.0.9020, SeuratData 0.2.2, tidyverse 1.3.2,
 ggplot 3.4.0 were used for data wrangling and visualizations.

+## Supplementary Figures

+Supplementary Figure 1.
+Single cell RNA reference data UMAP with cell type labels.
+Top are major CVD cell types, bottom are major cell types within CKD atlas.
+CKD abbreviations as follows: PT, Proximal Tubular; EC, Endothelial Cell; TAL, Thick Ascending Limb; ATL, Ascending Thin Limb; IC, Intercalated Cell; CNT,Connecting Tubule; DTL, Descending Thin Limb; DCT, Distal Convoluted Tubule; PEC, Parietal Epithelial Cell; POD, Podocyte; PC, Principal Cell.

+Supplementary Figure 2: For each method deconvolution of sample CVD2 was repeated with multiple different reference sizes.
+Correlation between independent deconvolutions was calculated to determine degree of variation in prediction as a function of reference data size.
+Cell2location is observed to be more consistent across cell types.

+Supplementary Figure 3: The RMSRD between each pair of methods, with a lower value indication more similar results for the specific cell type.

+Supplementary Figure 4: Benchmarking the deconvolution time requirements across methods.
+For the reference preparation step the x-axis indicates number of cells in single cell reference dataset.
+For deconvolution, x-axis indicates number of spots subject to deconvolution.

 ## Poster presented at ISMB-ECCB 2023 in Lyon